RobBowman/robbowman.github.io/_posts/2024-12-25-deploying-products-to-apim.md

 ## Overview
 My standard method of deploying into Azure is to run a Bicep template from a DevOps pipeline.
 I have found the declarative "desired state" approach of Bicep to work better than the more imperative PowerShell scripting I'd used previously.

-However, there are occassions where I find it makes sense to fall back to the older method and I encountered one this week in relation to deployment of resources into API Management.
+However, there are occasions where I find it makes sense to fall back to the older method and I encountered one this week in relation to deployment of resources into API Management.

 ## The Problem with Bicep
 The issue related to linking of API Management Products to APIs within the APIM instance.